 Most modern devices will auto-rotate the display as the user moves the phone with the result that the microphone could possibly be in one of four different positions.
-A quick sample of users of smart phones and tablets showed that unless that were made aware of the position of the microphone they would hold the device with the microphone typically facing their body, sometimes with the body of the device touching their clothing, further affecting the frequency response of the device.
+A quick sample of users of smartphones and tablets showed that unless they were made aware of the position of the microphone they would hold the device with the microphone typically facing their body, sometimes with the body of the device touching their clothing, further affecting the frequency response of the device.

 Standards, Consistency and Repeatability

 The big question is whether this type of sound level meter app could, or should, be used where there is a requirement to meet a standard or regulation.

 Most sound level meters currently being manufactured comply with IEC 61672-1, often with the subsequent Type Approval to IEC 61672-2 and then periodic verification to IEC 61672-3.
 The standards, regulations and guidelines to which most of us are working will specify that an instrument should meet Class 1 or Class 2 of this standard.

 The user instructions for the NIOSH Sound Level Meter App contain a disclaimer that “…we want to emphasize that smartphones and smartphone sound apps were not designed to meet such rigorous standards and that this app does not meet Type 2/Class 2 standards and should not be used for compliance purposes”.
 Other sound level meter apps have similar statements or none at all.